renaldinE/pysrim/README.md

 ## Introduction

 This fork is a modified version of the original code of pysrim.
 This version in only intended to work on a unix machine.
 The use of a linux machine allow you to get rid of one main disadvanage : as SRIM is poorly written in visual basic, the simple display of the calculation window, even without any plot, slow down the calculation.
 In order to speed up calculations, this forked pysrim warp the display using the "xvfb-run" command.
-All the display tasks are parsed and the calculation only is running.
+All the display tasks are hidden and the calculation only is running.

 ## Benchmarking